Grv-Singh/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/README.md

 ***Having trouble?***

-- First, verify you have followed all written lab instructions (including the Before the Hands-on lab document).
+- First, verify one have followed all written lab instructions (including the Before the Hands-on lab document).
 - Next, submit an issue with a detailed description of the problem.
 - Do not submit pull requests.
 Our content authors will make all changes and submit pull requests for approval.

-If you are planning to present a workshop, *review and test the materials early*!
+If one are planning to present a workshop, *review and test the materials early*!
 We recommend at least two weeks prior.

 ### Please allow 5 - 10 business days for review and resolution of issues.